Ameyk-byte/DES646/Readme.md

-# Nuero Personal Assistant
+#Personalized Learning Recommender using Nuero Personal Assistant

 ## Overview
-This project is a **Personal Assistant** developed by **Akhilesh** using **Python 3.10**.
-The assistant is designed to classify and handle various types of user queries efficiently.
-It integrates multiple models and automation scripts to provide accurate responses, real-time data retrieval, task automation, image generation, and IoT control.
+This project is a **Personal Assistant** using **Python 3.10**.
+The assistant is designed to Personalize Learning.
+It also integrates multiple models and automation scripts to provide accurate responses, real-time data retrieval, task automation, image generation, and IoT control.

 ## Installation
 ### Prerequisites